filipamarta/notes-app/README.md

 The tech used was ReactJS (with Context and Hooks), Javascript ES6, SASS, UUID and Bootstrap.
 It was build with Netlify and you can see it live here: https://notes-app-challenge.netlify.app/.

-This app was built as a tech challenge for Opplane.
+This app was built as a tech challenge for *Opplane*.

 ![Image](https://github.com/filipamarta/interview-opplane-challenge/blob/master/src/images/capa_github_notes-app.png)